-Parents of children with a statement of special educational needs or an EHC Plan are invited to attend an annual review meeting and to provide a written report.
+Parents of children with an EHC Plan are invited to attend an annual review meeting and to provide a written report.
 If their child has any outside agencies involved they will also be invited.
 Parents will receive a full copy of the annual review report.